-Another massive misconception people have on this highly productive market is the generalization our society has (and most likely what your initial thoughts were) when they think about the tenant-type or demographic who would occupy these units.
+Another massive misconception people have on this highly productive market is the generalization and stigma our society has (and most likely what your initial thoughts were) when they think about the tenant-type or demographic who would occupy these units.

 "Low-income," "dirty," "drugs," "loud," disrespectful," "alcoholic’s," "redneck’s…" are just a few that come to mind.

 Our team has found that most of that is simply untrue.

 Regardless of where you live, there will be some unpleasant rule-breakers who don’t fit the perfect citizen image.
 However, most residents who occupy these parks are typically good, hard-working individuals who simply earn a below-average household income.